yugabyte/yugabyte-db/docs/content/preview/explore/transactions/isolation-levels.md

 The strictest isolation level is Serializable, which requires that any concurrent execution of a set of Serializable transactions is guaranteed to produce the same effect as running them in some serial order (one transaction at a time).

 The other levels are defined by which anomalies (none of which are possible with serializable) must not occur as a result of interactions between concurrent transactions.
-Due to the definition of Serializable isolation, none of these anomalies are possible at that level.

-The following are the various transaction anomalies:
+The transaction anomalies are as follows:

 - Dirty read: A transaction reads data written by a concurrent uncommitted transaction.